Kunal1198/Classification-of-Retailers-ML/README.md

 # Classification-of-Retailers-ML

-In this Classification of Retailers is done uisng parameters such as
+In this Classification of Retailers is done using parameters such as

 - Number of Brands the retailer purchased